 Title IX Coordinator

+Dr. Andrea Agnew

-Mrs. Madeline Stokes Baker-Gaines Central Campus (251) 405-4457 mstokes@bishop.edu
+Baker-Gaines Central Campus

+(251) 662-5363

+aagnew@bishop.edu

 Responsibilities: It shall be the responsibility of the Title IX Coordinator to review and investigate reported incidents of sexual misconduct in accordance with this policy and recommend an appropriate solution to the President.
 It shall also be his or her responsibility to implement appropriate interim-steps for the victim and the alleged perpetrator to preserve the safety and security of the victim and the college community.